NubGit/voiceant/README.md

 Welcome to the voiceant page!
 Updates will be slower because, I gotta sign files to give proof I made this.
-I made the program in a zip and exe file
+I made the program in a zip,exe,apk and for ios.
-The program is not for macOS yet but for IOS and Android.
+MACos will not be supported.

 ## Why your not getting updates that much.